Quanzat/cse15l-lab-reports/lab-report-1-week-2.md

 </p>

-## What to do with Visual Studio Code?
+## Accessing Ieng6 Computer Remotely
 * Once you have obtain Visual Studio Code, you should see this screen.
 (Note: It might look different depend on the operating system you are on.)

 <p align="center">